 A great way of testing

 Without a doubt, any UX design or product can benefit from Guerrilla testing, and there is hardly fretting that is involved.
-The only need is of knowing its importance and crucial significance in the development cycle of a product.
+The only need is to know its importance and crucial significance in the development cycle of a product.